Clique cover: In special classes of graphs

-Perfect graphs are defined as the graphs in which, for every induced subgraph, the chromatic number (minimum number of colors in a coloring) equals the size of the maximum clique.
+Perfect graphs are defined as graphs in which, for every induced subgraph, the chromatic number (minimum number of colors in a coloring) equals the size of the maximum clique.

 According to the weak perfect graph theorem, the complement of a perfect graph is also perfect.
 Therefore, the perfect graphs are also the graphs in which, for every induced subgraph, the clique cover number equals the size of the maximum independent set.
 It is possible to compute the clique cover number in perfect graphs in polynomial time.

 Another class of graphs in which the minimum clique cover can be found in polynomial time are the triangle-free graphs.
 In these graphs, every clique cover consists of a matching (a set of disjoint pairs of adjacent vertices) together with singleton sets for the remaining unmatched vertices.
 The number of cliques equals the number of vertices minus the number of matched pairs.
 Therefore, in triangle-free graphs, the minimum clique cover can be found by using an algorithm for maximum matching.

 The optimum partition into cliques can also be found in polynomial time for graphs of bounded clique-width.
-These include, among other graphs, the cographs and distance-hereditary graphs, which are both also classes of perfect graphs.
+These include, among other graphs, the cographs and distance-hereditary graphs, which are also classes of perfect graphs.

 The clique cover problem remains NP-complete on some other special classes of graphs, including the cubic planar graphs and unit disk graphs.

 Approximation

-The same hardness of approximation results that are known for graph coloring also apply to clique cover.
+The same hardness of approximation results that are known for graph coloring also applies to clique cover.
 Therefore, unless P = NP, there can be no polynomial time approximation algorithm for any ε > 0 that, on n-vertex graphs, achieves an approximation ratio better than n^{1 − ε}.

 In graphs where every vertex has at most three neighbors, the clique cover remains NP-hard, and there is a constant ρ > 1 such that it is NP-hard to approximate with approximation ratio ρ or better.
-Nevertheless, in polynomial time it is possible to find an approximation with ratio 5/4.
+Nevertheless, in polynomial time it is possible to find an approximation with a ratio of 5/4.
 That is, this approximation algorithm finds a clique cover whose number of cliques is no more than 5/4 times the optimum.

 Baker's technique can be used to provide a polynomial-time approximation scheme for the problem on planar graphs.